Safety Mexidol® (ethylmethylhydroxypyridine of succinate) in adult patients of different age groups

 Place of publication:

-To reduce the risk of developing unwanted phenomena and increasing the adherence of elderly patients, it is recommended to limit the total number of drugs prescribed by him as much as possible, using one drug to treat two or more pathologies if possible.
-LS, which meets the criteria for the use of elderly patients and/or patients with comorbidity, includes the original Russian drug Mexidol ® (ethylmethylhydroxypyridine succinate), which has multimodal mechanism of action and has multiple pharmacological effects.
-In order to study the safety of Mexidol in comparison with placebo in patients with chronic brain ischemia of different age groups, an aposteric analysis of the international multicenter randomized double -centered clamped placebo -controlled memo with adaptive design on evaluating the effectiveness and safety of sequential therapy Mexidol ® solution for intravenous and intramuscular administration, 50 MG/ml (NPK LLC Pharmasoft, Russia) and Mexidol ® Fort 250 tablets covered with a film shell, 250 mg (NPK LLC Pharmasoft, Russia) in patients with chronic brain ischemia) with the participation of 318 patients aged 40 to 90 years old.
-The comparable safety and tolerance of Mexidol with middle and elderly persons with chronic brain ischemia, including patients older than 75 years, has been demonstrated.
-Key words: adult patients of different age groups; elderly; Memo study; Mexidol ® ; Mexidol ® Fort 250; ethylmethylhydroxypyridine succinate; safety.
+To reduce the risk of adverse events and improve treatment adherence in elderly patients, it is recommended to minimize the total number of prescribed medications, if possible using a single medication to treat two or more conditions.
+Medications that meet the criteria for use in elderly patients and/or patients with comorbidities include the original Russian drug Mexidol®( ethylmethylhydroxypyridine succinate), which has a multimodal mechanism of action and produces multiple pharmacological effects.
+In order to study the safety of Mexidol in comparison with placebo in patients with chronic cerebral ischemia of different age groups, a post-hoc analysis of the international multicenter, randomized, double-blind, placebo-controlled MEMO study with an adaptive design was conducted to evaluate the efficacy and safety of sequential therapy with Mexidol® solution for intravenous and intramuscular administration, 50 mg / ml (OOO NPK PHARMASOFT, Russia) and Mexidol® FORTE 250 film-coated tablets, 250 mg (OOO NPK PHARMASOFT, Russia) in patients with chronic cerebral ischemia) involving 318 patients aged 40 to 90 years.
+Comparable safety and tolerability of Mexidol in middle-aged and elderly individuals with chronic cerebral ischemia, including patients over 75 years of age, was demonstrated.
+Key words: adult patients of different age groups; elderly; MEMO study; Mexidol®; Mexidol® FORTE 250; ethylmethylhydroxypyridine succinate; safety.

 Source of photos and images Shutterstock.com